drocheMN/react-app/README.md

 2. Figure out how to override Material UI state styles (hover, focus, ect.) and update those styles.
 3. The form validation is lacking.
 I would have liked to build out a full form validation system.
 At this time, minimal required and pattern matching is implemented.
 4. Eject from create-react-app and update the build process.
 Specifically, I'd like to include postCSS.
+5. Documentation is lacking.
+I intend to update this as soon as possible.